Yes A checkmark with a circle around it close

 There may be benefits to contributing to a designated Roth account.
 Here are some things to consider:

-Currently, if you have a Roth IRA, you are not required to take RMDs while you’re alive, but you do have to take them from a designated Roth account.
-Starting in 2024, you will no longer have to take RMDs from either type of Roth account.
+Previously, if you had a Roth IRA, you were not required to take RMDs while you were alive, but you did have to take them from a designated Roth account.
+Starting in 2024, you no longer have to take RMDs from either type of Roth account.

 Planning considerations

-Even though you will no longer be required to take RMDs from your designated Roth account, you should still evaluate whether leaving it with your employer or rolling the assets to a Roth IRA is more appropriate for you.
+Even though you are no longer required to take RMDs from your designated Roth account, you should still evaluate whether leaving it with your employer or rolling the assets to a Roth IRA is more appropriate for you.

 Some factors to consider include: